 Our Emergency Dispatchers are also records clerks so they perform a multitude of duties beyond dispatching.
 Scotts Valley's emergency dispatch center is a 24/7 operation that receives thousands of calls for service each year.

 Fire and medical emergencies are not dispatched from our call center they are handled by the Santa Cruz Regional 911 Center.
 Our agency works very closely with all local agencies such as the Scotts Valley Fire Department, California Highway Patrol and the Santa Cruz County Sheriff's Department.
 Our dispatchers pride themselves on diagnosing calls and promptly transferring them to the appropriate agency to ensure the most efficient response time.
-In 2009, our average response time for emergency calls was 2 minutes and 41 seconds.
+In 2014, our average response time for emergency calls was 2.03 minutes.
 The dispatchers work twelve hour shifts just like the police officers, so there is always somebody to greet citizens who come into our lobby anytime day or night.

 The dispatcher will ask you what type of emergency you have – Police?
 Fire?
 Or Medical?
 You must remember to stay on the line, try to remain calm and answer all of the dispatcher’s questions.
 It is important to not hang up until the dispatcher instructs you to do so.

 The types of questions you should be prepared to answer are:

 You will be asked to give your name, address and telephone number (anonymous calls are accepted).
 If you wish the responding police officers to contact you at your home or your business, advise the 9-1-1 dispatcher.

 Please do not call 9-1-1 for Non-Emergency calls such as:

 Calls to 9-1-1 for non-emergencies require the dispatcher to divert his or her attention away from real emergencies and may create a delay in responding officers to the scene of a serious crime.